 Wales has a great diversity of coastal landscapes, ranging from low-lying beaches with dunes, to craggy intricate cliffs and headlands.
-LANDMAP characterised the Welsh coast into 50 regional seascape units, detailing the character and qualities of each unit.
+National Marine and Local Seascape Character Areas details the character and qualities of each area.
 Simple, open, flat coastal areas can probably better accommodate wind farms than complex coastal landscapes, such as those with inlets and islands.
 It is important that wind farms do not detract from existing landmarks, such as historical or navigational features, or coastal settlement and areas valued for recreation.
 Cumulative impacts may occur between on-shore and off-shore wind energy developments.